atul573/flutter-portfolio/README.md

    - `font_awesome_flutter/font_awesome_flutter.dart` provides access to a collection of icons from the FontAwesome icon library.

 2. `main()` function:
    - The entry point of the Flutter app.
-It calls the `runApp()` function to start the app by passing an instance of the `Portfolio` widget.
+It calls the `runApp()` function to start the app by passing an instance of the `MyApp` widget.

-3. `Portfolio` class:
+3. `MyApp` class:
    - A StatelessWidget that represents the root of the app.
    - It returns a MaterialApp widget, which is a container for the entire application and configures some basic settings for the app.